-- According to the statistics provided by the U.S. Commission on Civil Rights in the 1964 presidential election 86.4 % of the White residents of this county were registered.
+According to the statistics provided by the U.S. Commission on Civil Rights 1. in the 1964 presidential election 86.4 % of the White residents of this county were registered.
 Only 22.3 % of the Negroes were registered.
-Almost all of the Whites were registered before the difficult literacy test was instituted. - As of the 1964 Presidential election there were only 492 Negroes registered 2. to vote. - 3.
-This summer there has been a voter registration campaign aimed at increasing the number of Negro voters.
-18 Negroes went to the court house to register to vote all were On June 7 processed and only 2 passed On June 21 13 Negroes applied and 5 were passed For the 4 registration days beggining July 6 and ending July 9 145 Negroes applied for registration, 120 were processed and 36 passed.
-On July 19 75 a plied for registration 57 were processed and 6 passed On Augu st 2 (this was under Alabama's "new fair test") 67 persons applied, 34 were processed and 9 passed.
+Almost all of the Whites were registered before the difficult literacy test was instituted.

+As of the 1964 Presidential election there were only 492 Negroes registered 2. to vote.

+3. This summer there has been a voter registration campaign aimed at increasing the number of Negro voters.

+18 Negroes went to the court house to register to vote all were On June 7 processed and only 2 passed

+On June 21 13 Negroes applied and 5 were passed

+For the 4 registration days beggining July 6 and ending July 9 145 Negroes applied for registration, 120 were processed and 36 passed.

+On July 19 75 a plied for registration 57 were processed and 6 passed

+On Augy st 2 (this was under Alabama's "new fair test") 67 persons applied.
+3h were processed and 9 passed.

 Thus up untill the voting rights bill went into effect, in the 9 registration days in June, July, and August, 318 applied to register, 242 were processed, and only 58 passed.

 August 16 was the first registration day under the new test. we brought 175 people to the court house to register.
-However the registrars only processed only 50 of them (note this is less then they proceesses under the old literacy test on July 19). all of those processed passed.
-With the exception of a few (h or 5) ladies who were ill and were taken out of turn no one who arrived at the courthouse after 10:00 A.M.
+However the registrars any processed only 50 of them (note this is less then they proceesses under the old literacy test on July 19). all of those processed passed.
+With the exception of a few (4 or 5) ladies who were ill and were taken out of turn no one who arrived at the courthouse after 10:00 A.M. in the morning was processed even though they waited all day (untill 4:00 P.M. when the office closed)

-We feel that this failure to process more then one-third of those who appled for registration is discriminatory and an attempt to prevent significant numbers of Negroes from registring.
+we feel that this failure to process more then one-third of those who appled for registration is discriminatory and an attempt to prevent significant numbers of Negroes from registring.
 This is expecially obvious in light of the fact that in neighboring Alabama counties the registrars were able to process well over 100 applicants and the Federal registrars in Dallas, Marengo, Hale, & Lowndes were evidently able to process over200 applicants.